pybamm-team/BattBot/REQUEST_EXAMPLES.md

 **Using `#battbot` and mentioning `@battbot_` in every tweet request is mandatory.**

 ## Models
-The model names that you can use in a tweet (casing of the sentence won't matter) -
+The model names that you can use in a tweet (casing of the model won't matter) -
  - `Doyle-Fuller-Newman model` or `DFN`
  - `Single particle model` or `SPM`
  - `Single particle model with electrolyte` or `SPMe`

 ## Parameter sets / Chemistries
-The parameter sets or the chemistries that you can use in a tweet (casing of the sentence won't matter) -
+The parameter sets or the chemistries that you can use in a tweet (casing of the chemistry won't matter) -
  - `Chen2020`
  - `Marquis2019`
  - `Ai2020`